AddisonHowe/addisonhowe.github.io/_pages/home.md

 ## About me

-I am a PhD candidate in applied mathematics at Northwestern University, working under the advising of <a href="https://www.madhavmani.com/" target="_blank">Professor Madhav Mani</a>.\\
-I hold a B.A. in Mathematics from the University of California, Berkeley.
-My current research involves inferring chemical signals from gene expression data in developmental systems.
+I am a PhD candidate in applied mathematics at Northwestern University, working under the advising of <a href="https://www.madhavmani.com/" target="_blank">Professor Madhav Mani</a>.
+I am broadly interested in high performance scientific computing.
+My current research happens to be in the field of developmental biology, and involves inferring the timecourse of chemical signals from gene expression data in developmental systems.
+I hold a B.A. in Mathematics from the University of California, Berkeley, with a concetration in teaching.

 In my spare time I enjoy playing chess, piano, and judo.
 I also have two cats, <a href="/cats/" target="_blank">Cicero and Figaro</a>.